 Chapter 2 of Class 10 Social Science Forest and Wildlife Resources describes the importance of forests and wildlife in our environment.
-It describes some of the flora and fauna in India, the reasons why some species are becoming extinct; and conservation measures that can be taken.
+It describes some of the flora and fauna in India, the reasons why some species are becoming extinct, and conservation measures that can be taken.
 It also describes biodiversity, conservation efforts, and the role of communities in conservation.
+This chapter also helps to better understand environmental issues and the importance of natural heritage.

-The NCERT Solutions here contain correct solutions to the questions that are in the textbook, with the use of simple English in the answers.
+The NCERT Solutions here contain accurate solutions to the questions that are in the textbook, with the use of simple English in the answers.
 The solutions here will help in effective revision and create a good foundation for environment-related questions in the CBSE Board exam or other competitive exams.

 The NCERT Solutions for Class 10 Social Science Geography Chapter 2 Forest and Wildlife teaches about protecting nature and conserving our environment.
 Download the free PDF of the solutions from below: